observablehq/plot/docs/getting-started.md

 ## Try Plot online

-The fastest way to get started (and get help) with Plot is on [Observable](https://observablehq.com)!
-Plot is available by default in all Observable notebooks as part of the standard library.
-To use Plot on Observable, simply return the generated plot from a cell like so:
+The fastest way to get started (and get help) with Observable Plot is on [Observable](https://observablehq.com)!
+Plot is available by default in notebooks as part of Observable’s standard library.
+To use Plot, simply return the generated plot from a cell like so:

 :::plot
 ```js